 15.6 Subjective Assessment

 Subjective assessment of the reproductive system involves asking questions about the health of the client and symptoms related to pathologies of the associated organs and glands.
-Although a full understanding of these pathologies is beyond the focus of this chapter, common issues associated with the Breasts, Male and Female genitalia includes breast cancer, fibrocystic breasts, gynecomastia, genital warts, vaginitis, benign prostatic hyperplasia, testicular cancer, fertility issue, sexual dysfunction and body dysmorphic disorder.
+Although a full understanding of these pathologies is beyond the focus of this chapter, common issues associated with the breasts and male and female genitalia include breast cancer, fibrocystic breasts, gynecomastia, genital warts, vaginitis, benign prostatic hyperplasia, testicular cancer, fertility issues, sexual dysfunction, and body dysmorphic disorder.

 Knowledge Bites